spaceninja/flatline-theme/readme.md

 ## Requirements:

-Flatline requires at least WordPress 3.0 (released June 2010).
-Sorry if you haven't updated yet, but dropping support for the 2.x versions let me get this theme developed in a *much* faster.
+Flatline requires WordPress 3.1 - it's possible it will work in older versions, but you will miss out on new features.

 ## Features: